 Bachelor of Science in Retail and Consumer Science

-I love running with my dog, hiking, and spending time at the beach.
-I enjoy gardening, cooking, reading, and traveling with my family.
+Running with my dog, hiking, kayaking, and spending time at the beach.
+I also enjoy gardening, crafting, reading, and traveling to new places with my family.

-Be open to opportunity.
-It may come when you least expect it, and may present itself in unexpected ways.
-Be curious and jump at it when it comes your way!
+Opportunity often comes when you least expect it and may present itself in unexpected ways.
+Be ready to jump at it when it comes your way!

 Graduate Student Intern